YLS-23/fewer-sensor-good-results/README.md

 ### 4.2 Constructing Datasets for Both Tasks

 - Predictors/Features for Task 1: Sensor data.
-- Predictors/Features for Task 2: Sensor data + (for the moment) the *precise* value of T_max (as a placeholder for initial analyses, to be replaced later by a predicted value for a given sensor combination).
+- Predictors/Features for Task 2: Sensor data + (for the moment) the *precise value* of T_max (as a placeholder for initial analyses, to be replaced later by a predicted value for a given sensor combination).

 ## Stage 5: Perform Regression

-Remark: still working on it, only a small part was uploaded
+Remark: Not yet fully completed.

 Live Scripts:
 1. characteristics (EN)